Tipser/slate/docs-v3/elements/source/includes/_components.md

 | className | a custom CSS class name to apply       | string | false    | none          |

 <aside class="notice">
-It's required that all the product modules are located under <code>ModularProduct</code> in the elements hierarchy.
+All the product modules must be located under <code>ModularProduct</code> in the elements hierarchy.
 </aside>

 ### `ProductContainer`

 The default implementation of the main part of the product view, consisting of `ProductImage`, `ProductTitle`, `ProductColorRelations`, `ProductVariantSelector`, `ProductAvailabilityInfo` and `ProductBuyButton`.
-It may come handy if you don't want to mess with the main part of the product view, and just need to customize the remaining sections.
+It may come handy if you don't want to mess with the main part of the product view and just need to customize the remaining sections.

 ```jsx
 <ModularProduct productId="5c751cf82d3f3b0001bcec8c">